MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/boot-screen-components.md

 #### Add the logo to the BGRT

 In addition to correctly positioning the logo during POST, you also store the logo inside the Boot Graphics Resource Table (BGRT).
 The BGRT dynamically defines new objects for Windows to use to describe the resources and on-screen location.
 Store the logo in EfiBootServicesData and expose it via the BGRT.
-The BGRT interface supports this logo as either a 24-bit bitmap with a pixel format of 0xRRGGBB, or a 32-bit bitmap with a pixel format of 0xrrRRGGBB, where ‘rr’ is reserved.
+The BGRT interface supports this logo as either a 24-bit bitmap with a pixel format of 0xRRGGBB, or a 32-bit bitmap with a pixel format of 0xrrRRGGBB, where 'rr' is reserved.
 This is the standard interface that Windows uses to access the logo.

 Two important fields in the BGRT are "Image Offset X" and "Image Offset Y".
 These are the (x,y) values of the upper-left corner of the logo's on-screen placement.
-When you set these values, make sure that you don’t use the logo's position or the upper-left corner of the bounding box, or Windows won't correctly position the logo in Setup, Startup Repair, Push-Button Reset, or other experiences.
+When you set these values, make sure that you don't use the logo's position or the upper-left corner of the bounding box, or Windows won't correctly position the logo in Setup, Startup Repair, Push-Button Reset, or other experiences.

 You should minimize padding in the logo resource and use only what's necessary for proper centering.
 Using minimal padding saves space in the firmware and lets Windows scale the BGRT-based logo properly.

 > [!NOTE]
 > The OEM logo does not appear on any screens in OOBE.